fruit trees

 Lady in Red cv

-Clone of Rosy Glow with greater skill in taking cover color.
+Clone of Rosy Glow with greater ability to take color coverage.

 pink lady group